Developer Settler

 The FarmDash Agent Hub is a unified set of tools that let an autonomous AI agent research, plan, execute, and monitor DeFi farming positions without ever holding the user's private keys.
 It ships through three independent distribution channels so that whatever framework your agent runs on, there is a native integration:

-1. Five OpenClaw skills on the ClawHub marketplace — each is a separately versioned, ClawScan-reviewed contract with its own permission boundary.
+1. Ten OpenClaw skills on the ClawHub marketplace — each is a separately versioned, ClawScan-reviewed contract with its own permission boundary.

 3. The @farmdash/agent-kit TypeScript SDK + REST API — for custom agents built on Eliza, LangChain, OpenAI Agents SDK, Anthropic Agent SDK, or hand-rolled stacks.